-Saints are expected to challenge for honours in 2013, especially following the arrivals of Willie Manu and Jordan Turner from Hull during pre-season, but they made the worst possible start in Brown's first competitive game in charge.
+Saints are expected to challenge for honours in 2013, especially following the arrivals of Willie Manu and Jordan Turner from Hull during pre-season, but they made the worst possible start in

 "We've got a great roster that hasn't changed too much," continued Laffranchi.
 "If anything, we've added some more strike to it.

 "The fans have got every right to be disappointed because they're expecting to see a quality St Helens team and we didn't deliver [against Huddersfield].